LA, Paris pitch Olympic bids amid vote uncertainty

 "We don't have to build a single permanent new venue.
 That's very important because it means a 'no risk, no surprises' budget," Los Angeles Mayor Eric Garcetti told a meeting of international sports federations.

-He said that if awarded the Games, Los Angeles would also "harness the power of our US$250 billion-dollar sports market for your sports."
+He said that if awarded the Games, Los Angeles would also "harness the power of our US$250 billion (201 billion pounds) sports market for your sports."

 Paris bid leaders stressed the plan's compactness while also highlighting the fact that it is a European bid.
 Rome, Budapest and Hamburg pulled out of the process, scared off by cost or local opposition to the Games.